Roberto De Prisco

 My reasearch interests include Algorithms, Distributed Systems, Cryptography, Network Security, Computer Music.

 I regularly serve as referee for scientific journals and conferences.
-Journals for which I have refereed papers include Distributed Computing, Theoretical Computer Science, IEEE Transactions on Information Theory, IEEE Transaction on Forensics and Security, Discrete Applied Mathematics; conferences for which I have refereed papers include PODC, WDAG/DISC, FOCS, ICALP, SPAA, ISIT.
 I have been general chair for DISC (DIStributed Computing) in 2003, which was held in Sorrento, Italy and for 5 editions of SCN (Security and Cryptography for Networks), from 2006 through 2014, held in Amalfi, Italy.
 I have been the organizing chair for PODC 2022, which was held in Salerno, Italy.

 Papers